thunderheadone/one-sdk-android/README.md

 ```

-## Use the Codeless ONE SDK for Android
+## Use the Codeless Thunderhead SDK for Android
-Enable your app to automatically recognize ONE Interactions by executing the following steps.
+Enable your app to automatically recognize **Interactions** by executing the following steps.

 ### The Thunderhead Application Manifest File Permissions:
-Included in the Thunderhead ONE SDK's AndroidManifest.xml are the following permissions which will be merged with your applications AndroidManifest.xml:
+Included in the Thunderhead SDK's AndroidManifest.xml are the following permissions which will be merged with your applications AndroidManifest.xml:
 ```xml
 <uses-permission android:name="android.permission.INTERNET" />
 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />